philipmat/philipmat.github.io/drafts/django-permissivecsrf.md

-The [Django CSRF middleware][csrf-py] performs an extra-check if the request is over HTTPS to ensure that the request came from the same site, i.e. that the referrer (HTTP-Referer header) matches the current site.
+The [Django CSRF middleware][csrf-py] performs an extra-check if the request is over HTTPS to ensure that the request came from the same site, i.e. that the referrer (HTTP-Referer header) matches the current site, and that the schema of the referrer is also HTTPS.

 In other words, in ensures that the call to https://example.com/account/login came from another page of https://example.com/.
 As such, if you put your login